cloudmesh-community/book/latex/section/doc/graphviz.md

 ## Usage

-To use graphvis creadte a dot and run the following command.
+To use Graphviz create a dot and run the following command.

 	dot -Tpng filename.dot -o filename.png